 Policy on Addressing Issues and Concerns in the Congregation

-In order to fulfill its responsibility to “promote congregational unity and good will (and) foster mutual understanding in times of conflict…”) 1, the Congregational Council has adopted this policy for addressing issues and concerns regarding the life and ministry of Zion Evangelical Lutheran Church:
+In order to fulfill its responsibility to “promote congregational unity and good will (and) foster mutual understanding in times of conflict” 1, the Congregational Council has adopted this policy for addressing issues and concerns regarding the life and ministry of Zion Evangelical Lutheran Church, Stratford, Ontario:

-- The chairperson will acknowledge receipt of the correspondence and will share this correspondence with the Congregational Council Executive, who will assess the issue or concern and take appropriate action, or refer it to the Congregational Council.
+- In this case, the Chairperson will acknowledge receipt of the correspondence and will share this correspondence with the Congregational Council Executive, who will assess the issue or concern and take appropriate action, or refer it to the Congregational Council.

-Amended and adopted by the Congregational Council of Zion Evangelical Lutheran Church May 16, 2018.
+Amended and adopted by the Congregational Council of Zion Evangelical Lutheran Church on December 12, 2018.

 Guidelines for Capital Project Approval